juicy-orange/x3-individual-hotkeys/README.md

 To use VoiceAttack with X3 and command individual ships and that needs alot of hotkeys.

 ## How do I use it?
+X3 Albion Prelude game with LxXRM 2.0 mod installed.
-You install mod using Cycrow's X-Universe Plugin Manager (https://forum.egosoft.com/viewtopic.php?t=265915)
+You install mod using Cycrow's X-Universe Plugin Manager (https://forum.egosoft.com/viewtopic.php?t=265915) To work, this mod requires 'Hotkey Manager' by Cycrow installed.

 ## What does it do?
 It presents you with following shortcuts: